big-building-data/bbdata-api/README.md

 * the entire cache is flushed when an object changes state (enabled/disabled), this is because we use compound keys, and have no way of using wildcard (e.g. `objectId:*`) in `@CacheEvict`.
 However, this operation is usually rare.

+### Async

+To speed up the input endpoints, object statistics are updated asynchronously.
+Under the hood, a `TheadPoolTaskExecutor` is configured through the `spring.task.execution.*` properties (see `application.properties` in this repo for default values).
+You can of course override any of those in your properties file.

+If you want to **TURN OFF** asynchronous processing, simply set the custom property `async.enabled=false`.

 ## Permission system